 Note: This document contains side effect information about selegiline.
-Some of the dosage forms listed on this page may not apply to the brand name Eldepryl.
+Some dosage forms listed on this page may not apply to the brand name Eldepryl.

-Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating
+Applies to selegiline: oral capsule, oral tablet, oral tablet disintegrating.
+Other dosage forms:

 Along with its needed effects, selegiline (the active ingredient contained in Eldepryl) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking selegiline: